EugenMayer/parted-auto-resize/README.md

 #### The long story..

-Since using fdisk in this case is pretty complicated due to the case that non-interactive ways are probably not possible or very complicated using printf, i want to used parted resizepart for resizing a partition to its maximum size.
+Since using fdisk in this case is pretty complicated due to the case that non-interactive ways are probably not possible or very complicated using printf, i want to use `parted resizepart` for resizing a partition to its maximum size.

-This can be used in scenarios like disk-resized ( hypervisor / virtualization ) and now you need to adjust your logical volume / pv to the new size (LVM case) or you want to adjust the partition size of a normal partition.
+This can be used in scenarios like disk-resizes ( hypervisor / virtualization ).
+Now you need to adjust your logical volume / pv to the new size (LVM case) or you want to adjust the partition size of a normal partition.

 So lets assume i want to resize partition /dev/sda1 on disk /dev/sda to its maximum possible size - how would i do this without getting asked any questions at all.

-Eventhough `parted /dev/sda resizepart 1` exists, it needs **me to calculate** and enter the maximum disk size - so how to automate this would be the next question - and the answer was the reason `parted auto resize` has been written by me.
+Eventhough `parted /dev/sda resizepart 1` exists, it needs **me to calculate** and enter the maximum disk size - so how to automate this would be the next question - and the answer was the reason `parted auto resize` has been written.

 ## usage
 Save the script above as `resize.sh` and make it executable